APM Chartered Project Professional and Registered Project Professional Coaching

 Who Is It Suitable For?

-To achive the ChPP standard you must demonstrate competence (knowledge and application) of ten core competences and two elective competences.
+To achieve the ChPP standard you must demonstrate competence (knowledge and application) of ten core competencies and two elective competences.

 Evidence needed for all 10